SNAP Benefits in Georgia: How to Apply and Qualify

 Manage your SNAP Benefits and Get Cashback with Benny

-Benny is a free app that helps you track your EBT balance in real-time and get cash back on eligible purchases at stores like Walmart and Target.
-To get started, link your EBT card to the app and scan your receipt after a purchase to receive cashback.
+Benny is a free app that helps you track your EBT balance in real-time and get cash back on eligible purchases at stores like Target, Walmart, Kroger, Costco, and others.
+To get started, link your EBT card to the app.

 Download the app